The Provincial Insolvency Act, 1920

-(1) The District Courts shall be the Courts having jurisdiction under this Act:
+- Insolvency jurisdiction .(1) The District Courts shall be the Courts having jurisdiction under this Act:

-Provided that the State Government may, by notification in the official Gazette, invest any Court subordinate to a District Court with jurisdiction in any class of cases, and any Court so invested shall within the local limits of its jurisdiction have concurrent jurisdiction with the District Court under this Act.
+Provided that the State Government may, by notification in the Official Gazette, invest any Court subordinate to a District Court with jurisdiction in any class of cases, and any Court so invested shall within the local limits of its jurisdiction have concurrent jurisdiction with the District Court under this Act.

 (2) For the purposes of this Act, a Court of Small Causes shall be deemed to be subordinate to the District Court.

-(1) Subject to the provisions of this Act, the Court shall have full power to decide all questions whether of title or priority, or of any nature whatsoever, and whether involving matters of law or of fact, which may arise in any case of insolvency coming within the cognizance of the Court, or which the Court may deem it expedient or necessary to decide for the purpose of doing complete justice or making a complete distribution of property in any such case.
+- Power of Court to decide all questions arising in insolvency .(1) Subject to the provisions of this Act, the Court shall have full power to decide all questions whether of title or priority, or of any nature whatsoever, and whether involving matters of law or of fact, which may arise in any case of insolvency coming within the cognizance of the Court, or which the Court may deem it expedient or necessary to decide for the purpose of doing complete justice or making a complete distribution of property in any such case.

-(2) Subject to the provisions of this Act and notwithstanding anything contained in any other law for the time being in force, every Such decision shall be final and binding for all purposes as between, on the one hand, the debtor and the debtors estate and, on the other hand, all claimants against him or it and all persons claiming through or under them or any of them.
+(2) Subject to the provisions of this Act and notwithstanding anything contained in any other law for the time being in force, every such decision shall be final and binding for all purposes as between, on the one hand, the debtor and the debtors estate and, on the other hand, all claimants against him or it and all persons claiming through or under them or any of them.